Cybersecurity and the remote working era Conversations

 Electric cars: Who owns the customer?
 Conversations

-Where once car manufacturers owned the customer, in the new world of electric vehicles that may no longer be the case.
-The next move by manufacturers could be decisive.
+Car manufacturers once owned the customer but for electric vehicles, it may no longer be the case.
+The next move could be decisive.

 Life after Lockdown: Global Tax Solutions on implications for businesses Recovery